mprorock/draft-prorock-spice-cwt-traceability-claims/draft-prorock-spice-cwt-traceability-claims.md

 ### Country of Origin

 * Claim Name: country_of_origin
-* Claim Description: The country where the goods were produced or manufactured.
+* Claim Description: The country where the goods were produced or manufactured, represented as an [ISO.3166] alpha-2 country code string
 * Change Controller: IETF
 * Reference: {{country_of_origin}} of this specification